awslabs/state-space-models-neuron/README.md

 * `mamba2_kernel.py` implements the forward and backward Mamba2 kernel for Trainium using NKI.
 * `conv1d_grouped.py` is a custom kernel to replace the standard `nn.Conv1d`.
 It is optimized for grouped convolutions with small kernel size.
+* `mamba2_kernel_inference.py` is a custom kernel for autoregressive inference that processes one token at a time in a batch from cached SSM and convolutional states.

 **Model**